gooddata/gooddata-ui-sdk/dev_docs/contributing.md

 Must be one of the following:

 - `feat` - A new feature
 - `fix` - A bug fix of existing feature
 - `build` - Changes that affect the build system or auxiliary tools and libraries such as eslint or prettier
 - `ci` - Changes to our CI configuration files and scripts
 - `docs` - Documentation changes, JSDoc, comments, changelog
 - `perf` - A code change that improves performance
 - `style` - Changes that do not affect the meaning of the code (white-space, formatting)
 - `refactor` - A code change that neither fixes a bug nor adds a feature.
 Refactor and cleanup of the source code that retains original functionality.
 - `test` - Adding new tests or correcting existing tests
 - `chore` - Change of code that do not fit anything described above.
 Changing of `.gitignore`, configuration of linter, etc.
--   `config` - Code change adjusting environment or tooling configuration.
--   `trivial` - Simple, low-risk code change, not bringing a new functionality.
-This type of change does not have to have JIRA footer.

 #### Scope